11 Displacement from Velocity

 \int A f(t)dt = A \int f(t)dt.

 Likewise, the fact that a derivative is linear (i.e. that it distributes past summation signs) also implies that integration is a linear operation.
-In other words, integrals also “slide past” addition (and subtraction) signs:
+In other words, integrals “slide past” addition (and subtraction) signs:

 \int [ f(t)+g(t)] dt = \int f(t)dt + \int g(t)dt.